-- 1. Charge the battery at 15 amps for 10 minutes.
-DO NOT exceed 20 amps maximum recommended charging rate.
-Charge until specific gravity is at least 1.250.
-Total charging time should not exceed one (1) hour. - 2.
-After charging the battery, use distilled water to adjust the electrolyte level to the bottom of the vent wells [1/4 to 1/2 in.
-(6 to 13 mm) above the plates].
+- 1. Disconnect the battery terminals-negative (-) - Charge the battery at 15 amps for 10 minutes.
+DO NOT exceed 20 amps (maximum recommended charging rate).
+Total charging time should not exceed one (1) hour. - 3.
+Reconnect the battery terminals starting with the positive (+) terminal.